 This individualized instruction post graduate program includes a full day of functional instruction and job coaching.
-Students rotate through internships with mentors and job coaches assisting in job skill development.
+Students rotate through internships with mentors and job coaches assisting in employment skill development.
 The goal of this program is competitive employment for student participants.
-Interested students must go through an application process, including an interview at the hospital and meet normal hospital employment requirements in order to be accepted.
-Additionally, applicants should have completed their affiliation with the high school, yet remain eligible for services with either a standard or special diploma.
-Referrals should be made to the Transition Resource Teacher.
+Interested students must go through an application process, including an interview, and meet Business Liaison's employment requirements before being accepted to the program.
+Additionally, applicants should have completed their affiliation with the high school, yet remain eligible for services with an Applied Studies Diploma.
+Applications should be submitted to the Coordinator of Student Services for Secondary Transition.
 This course is for one year only and may not be repeated.